 - Class C, D or H firearms – maximum penalties are $35 000 or 7 years gaol; and

-There also offences under the Firearms 1977 Act (SA) in relation to possession of silencers, certain parts of firearms, and firearm accessories [see ss 29A, 29B, 5(1)].
+There also offences under the Firearms 2015 Act (SA) in relation to unauthorised possession of sound moderators, restricted or prohibited firearm accessories and ammunition [see ss 31, 39 and 40].

-Manufacturing and trafficking firearms are offences under the Firearms Act 1977 Act (SA) [see ss 14, 14A, 27, 27AAB].
-There are also offences under the Act relating to the alteration of firearms [ see ss 27AA-27AAB].
+Manufacturing and trafficking firearms are offences under the Firearms Act 2015 Act (SA) [see ss 22, 25 and 37].
+There are also offences under the Act relating to the alteration of firearms [ see s 38].

-To obtain a firearms licence a person must provide all personal information required by the Commissioner of Police [Firearms Act 1977 (SA) s 12, s19].
-All licences include the holder's photograph and must be carried at all times when the holder is carrying or has immediate possession of the firearm.
-The maximum penalty for failing to carry a licence while carrying a licenced firearm is $5 000 [s 29C].
+To obtain a firearms licence a person must provide all personal information required by the Registrar of Firearms [Firearms Act 2015 (SA) s 14].
+All licences include the holder's photograph [Firearms Regulations 2017 (SA) reg 38] and must be carried at all times when the holder has physical possession or control of a firearm under the licence [reg 35].
+The maximum penalty for failing to carry a licence when in possession of a licenced firearm is $2 500 or an expiation fee of $315.

-Further, medical practitioners and firearms clubs are required to inform the Registrar of Firearms if they have reasonable cause to believe that a person is: suffering from a physical or mental illness; or other circumstances exist such that a threat could arise in relation to their own or others’ safety as a result of their possession, use or acquisition of a firearm [ss 27A and 21I].
-In the case of firearms clubs there is an obligation to expel a person under circumstances where the actions or behaviour of a member give rise to a threat to their own or others' safety or where a firearms prohibition order applies [s 21H].
+Firearms clubs and medical practitioners are required to inform the Registrar of Firearms if they have reasonable cause to suspect that a person is suffering from a physical or mental illness, condition or disorder, or other circumstances exist such that a threat could arise in relation to their own or others’ safety as a result of their possession or use of a firearm [Firearm Regulations 2017 (SA) regs 94 and 96].
+In the case of firearms clubs there is an obligation to expel a person under circumstances where the actions or behaviour of a member give rise to a threat to their own or others' safety or where a firearms prohibition order applies [reg 95].

-Under the Firearms Act 1977 (SA) a police officer may issue and interim firearms prohibition order if they suspect on reasonable grounds that:
+Under section 43 of the Firearms Act 2015 (SA) a police officer may issue an interim firearms prohibition order if they suspect on reasonable grounds that:

 - possession of a firearm by the person would be likely to result in undue danger to life or property; or